janosgyerik/articles/hacking-contest-lessons/level2.md

 What can we deduce about the service so far?

 - It requires both name and age
-- It outputs a greeting with the name and age
+- It responds with a greeting with the name and age
-- It does not seem to validate input
+- It doesn't seem to validate input

 So far none of this really helps us.
 But we haven't checked all kinds of user input.
-For example cookies.
+Consider for example cookies.
 Most websites store some data in cookies, for example a session id, so that users don't need to login repeatedly.